Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Acknowledgment

 \section{Acknowledgment}

 This research was supported by the Georg Forster Research Fellowship for Experienced Researchers from Alexander von Humboldt-Stiftung/Foundation and Impact Oriented Interdisciplinary Research Grant (IIRG) (IIRG002C-19HWB) from University of Malaya.
-The authors gratefully acknowledge the support from the German Research Foundation (Deutsche Forschungsgemeinschaft / DFG) under project CML (TRR 169).
+The authors gratefully acknowledge the support from the German Research Foundation (Deutsche Forschungsgemeinschaft / DFG) under project CML (TRR 169) and from the BMWK under project VeriKAS.